 Museums are trusted organizations within their communities.
-Before preparing your museum’s outreach plan, review the facts about COVID vaccines and how to communicate with parents and caregivers about eligible children getting a COVID vaccine.
+Before preparing your museum’s outreach plan, about COVID vaccines and with parents and caregivers about eligible children getting a COVID vaccine.

 If your museum frequently sends newsletters to parents and caregivers, consider including a reminder that free COVID vaccines are available for everyone ages five and older.
-You could also send a dedicated email newsletter using this template as a guide.
+You could also send a dedicated email newsletter as a guide.

 Is your museum interested in hosting a vaccine clinic but don’t know where to start?
-Check out the We Can Do This Family Vaccination Site Playbook for step-by-step guidance on organizing an event, including planning checklists, staffing considerations, and more.
+Check out the We Can Do This for step-by-step guidance on organizing an event, including planning checklists, staffing considerations, and more.

 By Natalie Bortoli, Tsivia Cohen, and Kim Koin, Chicago Children’s Museum; Catherine Haden, Loyola University Chicago; David Uttal, Northwestern University

 When Chicago Children’s Museum (CCM) closed in March 2020 due to the COVID-19 pandemic, the reality of a prolonged closure soon hit home.
 Like all of our colleague museums, we needed to find a way to remain relevant to our community and carry out important aspects of our work.